OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/om_command.rst

 openmdao iprof
 ##############

-The `openmdao iprof` command will display an icicle plot showing the time elapsed in all of the target methods corresponding to each object instance that they were called on.
+The :code:`openmdao iprof` command will display an icicle plot showing the time elapsed in all of the target methods corresponding to each object instance that they were called on.
 For more details, see :ref:`Instance-based Profiling <instbasedprofile>`.